-Dynamics 365 Sales provides sales force automation capabilities for your business, and helps your sales personnel build customer relationships and close deals much more effectively..
+Microsoft Dynamics 365 Sales provides sales force automation capabilities for your business and helps your sales personnel build customer relationships and close deals much more effectively.

-With the application, your sales personnel can follow guided business processes to close deals faster, manage their customers and deals anywhere, anytime with any device, and get actionable insights and suggestions based on how they work.
+With the app, your sales personnel can follow guided business processes to close deals faster, manage their customers and deals anywhere, anytime, with any device, and get actionable insights and suggestions based on how they work.

-Your sales managers will also be able to monitor their sales teams' performance with real-time analytics, and provide coaching and feedback on the spot with the application.
+Your sales managers will also be able to monitor their sales teams' performance with real-time analytics and provide coaching and feedback on the spot with the app.

 Dynamics 365 Sales comes in the following versions:

-Sales Professional is the basic version, and provides core sales force automation (SFA) capabilities.
-If your business does not require management of complex sales organisation, this version is for you.
+Sales Professional is the basic version and provides core sales force automation (SFA) capabilities.
+If your business does not require the management of a complex sales organisation, this version is for you.

 On top of SFA, Sales Enterprise offers additional features to manage more complex sales processes.
-If you have a larger sales force that requires features such as embedded intelligence and manual forecasting, Sale Enterprise offers these on top of what's already available with Sales Professional.
+If you have a larger sales force that requires features such as embedded intelligence and manual forecasting, Microsoft Dynamics 365 Sale Enterprise offers these on top of what's already available with Sales Professional.